categories

 While wedding photography dominates (86.5%), the high percentage of photographers engaged in portraits (69.8%) and events (47.1%) reveals that many photographers are diversifying their services.

-photography industry report - most popular genres of photography
+Photography industry report - most popular genres

 The relatively low percentages in specialties like boudoir (13.4%) and real estate (8.8%) suggest untapped markets.
 Notably, 16.6% of respondents mentioned other specializations, including newborn, corporate, and commercial photography, as well as niches like funeral photography and dance performances — which indicates potential for highly specialized services.